 - Credential stuffing attacks – to give an idea of the extent of the problem, Akamai has revealed that in the 17 months ending in March 2019, hackers had carried out 12 billion credential stuffing attacks against gaming websites.

 - Ransomware attacks – cybercriminals are known to put “hacks” and other virtual good up for sale.
 Unbeknownst to the gamers buying them, these are actually Trojan horses intended for ransomware.

-Is cybersecurity for the gaming industry also important from a regulatory compliance viewpoint?
+The importance of cybersecurity for the gaming industry with respect to regulatory compliance

-Yes, it is.
-As gaming companies collect vast amounts of personal information and payment credentials, they are required to abide by strict regulations, including the GDPR (General Data Protection Regulation) and the global Payment Card Industry Data Security Standard (PCI DSS).
+- GDPR (General Data Protection Regulation) – a pan-European data protection law that requires organizations to manage data appropriately.
 Failure to comply with the GDPR places them at risk of heavy fines of up to 4% of their global annual turnover, or 20 million euro – the higher of the two.